RyGoy/My-Accountant-Broker-Bot/README.md

 > $ sudo nano \_\_main__.py

 or use the following command to just git it done.
-This will automate all of the above.
+This will automate the above.

 >$ wget https://raw.githubusercontent.com/roguesupport-scott/Machine-Learning-Stock-Trading-Bot/master/__main__.py